CieciaOne/not_a_money_maker/README.md

-# not_a_money_maker
+# py-backtest
-Naive attempt at creating algo trading bot in python In this jupyter notebook are my experiments with binance API, it uses TAlib indicators and some others.
-You're free to play with it however you want to but please don't risk your money.
+Naive attempt at creating algo trading backtest solution in python.
+This notebook contains my experiments with binance API, it uses TA-lib and some custom indicators.
+You are free to play with it however you want.